 ICANN, in addressing the need to ensure global participation in ICANN processes, must have a deliberate focus on ensuring that the GNSO PGP, as well as other GNSO processes, allow for and ensure equitable participation from under-represented geographical, linguistic, cultural and economic groups.

+Amend the PDP procedures

-Effectiveness of the PDP [ATRT2 wiki issue #28]
+[ATRT2 wiki issue #28]

+To improve the transparency and predictability of the PDP process, ICANN should:

-The ICANN Board clearly state what the process will be for setting gTLD policy, including the options if the GNSO cannot come to closure on a specific issue in a specified time-frame and under what conditions the Board believes it may alter PDP Recommendations after formal Board acceptance..
+Assist the Board in issuing a resolution that clearly states the process for setting gTLD policies in the event that the GNSO cannot come to closure on a specific issue in a specified time-frame.
+This resolution also should note under what conditions the Board believes it may alter PDP Recommendations after formal Board acceptance.

-ICANN Staff should add a step in the PDP Comment Process where those who commented or replied during the Comment Period can request changes to the synthesis reports concerned based on the comments they made in cases where they believe the comment improperly reported.
+Add a step in the PDP Comment Process where those who commented or replied during the Comment Period can request changes to the synthesis reports in cases where they believe the Staff improperly summarized their comment.

 Public Comment on Draft Recommendations (to be completed later)